nearform/graphql-hooks/README.md

 }
 ```

-### By overring the old state in the cache without re-fetching data
+### By overriding the old state in the cache without re-fetching data

 ```js
 import { useMutation, useQueryClient } from 'graphql-hooks'